r-ainbowroad/2023-minimap/.build/template_assembler/template schema.md

     * "edge" pixels receive additional priority automatically
         * edge pixels are non-transparent pixels which are either on the boundary of the image or have a transparent pixel in the surrounding 8 pixels

-* `pony`
+* `export_group`

-    boolean (or something that parses to a bool)
+    string (should be ~8 characters long)
-    * optional, defaults to false
+    * optional, defaults to empty string
-    * if true, marks this image as part of our faction's things for export in an Endu template for integration with other factions
+    * if not empty string, marks this template entry as part of our faction's things for export in an Endu template for integration with other factions
+        * templates with the same value are grouped together into one image - all templates with the same tag should be close to each other
-    * enabling this for an Endu template means **all the things in it** are considered pony
+        * enabling this for a referenced Endu template means **all the things in it** are exported

-* `enabled_after`
+* `enabled_utc`

     integer
     * optional, defaults to beginning of time